zextras/carbonio-message-dispatcher-db/README.md

 # License 📚

-Message dispatcher database service for Zextras Carbonio.
+Message Dispatcher database service for Zextras Carbonio.

 Released under the AGPL-3.0-only license as specified here: [COPYING](COPYING).